 At Heathfield Primary and Nursery we pride ourselves on the wide range of enrichment opportunities that are available to the children.
-Throughout every Key Phase pupils’ learning is enhanced by a variety of trips, visitors, guest speakers, after school clubs and residential visits.
+Throughout every Key Phase pupils’ learning is enhanced by a variety of trips, visitors, guest speakers, enrichment days, after school clubs and residential visits.
 We believe these activities play a key role in a child’s development and we try to embrace new opportunities whenever possible.

 As well as opportunities for the children outside of the school we facilitate a diverse range of visitors, guest speakers and organisations.
-Recently we have welcomed the Panthers ice-hockey team, Jonny Zucker (author) and soon we will be meeting Paul Cookson (poet)

 At Heathfield, pupils have access to a wide variety of after school clubs and groups.
 These range from sports, which include football, netball, gymnastics and street dance.
 To creative pastimes such as Art, Games, gardening, Book Club and LEGO.

 In addition to activities for pupils, the school offers an assortment of groups and courses that are guided by and support the local community.
-These include social coffee mornings, parent welcome meeting and educational courses, both academic and vocational, that assist parents/carers with their move back into the workplace.
+These include social coffee mornings, parent welcome meetings and educational courses, both academic and vocational, that assist parents/carers with their move back into the workplace.

 Heathfield is very proud of the emphasis placed on music tuition in school.

-Currently 17 children have small group tuition for violin, 11 children are making progress in the viola and 19 children are enjoying the challenge of playing the cello.
+Currently 17 children have small group tuition for violin, 10 children are making progress in the viola and 13 children are enjoying the challenge of playing the cello.